-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems (including testing payroll and purchasing systems and testing control account / bank reconciliations).

-The internal auditor is scheduled to report to the Board of Trustees (through the Finance, Risk & Audit Committee) on a tri-annual basis on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
-During the last accounting period the internal auditor visited in November 2020 - no material control issues arose as a result of this work.
+On a tri-annual basis, the internal auditor reports to the board of Trustees (through the Finance & Audit Committee) on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.